Economic history of Malaysia: Asian financial crisis and recovery

 To rejuvenate the economy, massive government spending was made and Malaysia continuously recorded budget deficits in the years that followed.
 Economic recovery has been led by strong growth in exports, particularly of electronics and electrical products, to the United States, Malaysia's principal trade and investment partner.
 Inflationary pressures remained benign, and, as a result, Bank Negara Malaysia, the central bank, had been able to follow a low interest rate policy.
-The Malaysian economy recovered from the 1997 Asian Financial Crisis sooner than neighbouring countries, and has since recovered to the levels of the pre-crisis era with a GDP per capita of $14,800.
+The Malaysian economy recovered from the 1997 Asian financial crisis sooner than neighbouring countries, and has since recovered to the levels of the pre-crisis era with a GDP per capita of $14,800.
+Despite the adverse external environment arising from geopolitical tensions and the outbreak of the Severe Acute Respiratory Syndrome (SARS), the Malaysian economy maintained its growth momentum, with growth in the first half of 2003 reaching 4.5 per cent, significantly higher than the 2.6 per cent recorded during the same period in 2002.

 The fixed exchange rate was abandoned on 21 July 2005 in favour of a managed floating system within an hour of China announcing the same move.
 In the same week, the ringgit strengthened a percent against various major currencies and was expected to appreciate further.

 In September 2005, Sir Howard J. Davies, director of the London School of Economics, at a meeting in Kuala Lumpur, cautioned Malaysian officials that if they want a flexible capital market, they will have to lift the ban on short-selling put into effect during the crisis.
 In March 2006, Malaysia removed the ban on short selling.
 Some of the measures taken by the Malaysian government in response to the Asian crisis, such as the ban on short selling, were swiftly adopted by the very countries that had previously been critical of the Malaysian response.